hivetech/dna/README.md

 A Vagrantfile ready-to-use is provided and you can check out the [documentation](http://docs.vagrantup.com/v2/provisioning/ansible.html) for more informations.
 Make sure `dna/provision/ansible/vagrant-data.yml` suits you and a vagrant section is present in `dna/provision/ansible/hosts`.

+You also have to modified `hosts` variable in shell.yml because of a weird vagrantfile bug.

 Then just run `vagrant up && vagrant ssh`.